News & Insights

 Which Scenario Is Best For Your Brand?

-In most instances, the prominence and “fair balance” of a company’s Important Safety & Indication Information is determined by a company’s legal team.
+In most instances, the prominence and “fair balance” of a company’s Important Safety & Indication Information is determined by a medical company’s legal team.

 “The law requires that product claim ads give a ‘fair balance’ of information about drug risks as compared with information about drug benefits.
 This means that the content and presentation of a drug’s most important risks must be reasonably similar to the content and presentation of its benefits.”
 (FDA source link)

-For ISI trays, this means that the amount of pixel space & screen real-estate that Important Safety Information & Indication Information requires is determined by legal boards outside the realm of marketers.
+For ISI trays, this means that the amount of pixel space & screen real-estate that Important Safety Information & Indication documentation requires is determined by legal boards outside the realm of marketers.
 So, unfortunately, medical marketers don’t have free reign over ISI layouts.
 It can be difficult to give a straight answer of which layout is best, as each medical product’s legal requirements are different.
 But, what we can showcase are some healthcare industry best practices for pharma ISI & Indication Trays that we’ve developed over the years.

-UX Considerations For Important Safety Information (ISI) Tray Best Practices
+Top 3 UX Considerations For Important Safety Information (ISI) Tray Best Practices

-Utilize large click/tap states to collapse or expand your Important Safety Information tray, if legally permitted to collapse any Indication or Important Safety information.
+#2 Utilize large click/tap states to collapse or expand your Important Safety Information tray, if legally permitted to collapse any Indication or Important Safety information.

 The W3C Web Accessibility Initiative has found that a mobile button size must be at least 44 x 44 pixels to meet accessibility minimum requirements – note the pixel height for the up/down arrows in the ISI tray examples below.
 The first example could easily lead to users tapping the wrong arrow or missing the ISI tray’s arrows altogether – creating user frustration & taking attention away from the site’s primary content and conversion goals.

-Avoid overwhelming users with too many pop-ups & collapsible trays on page load
+#3 Avoid overwhelming users with too many pop-ups & collapsible trays on page load

+Balancing compliance with customer experience needs is no simple feat, but marketers should still strive to make their users their top priority.
 Between Entry Interstitial pop-ups on HCP websites, commonplace COVID-19 pop-up statements, required Utility Navigation links + a site’s menu structure and campaign messaging… Your users may experience cognitive overload from too many different transactional messages appearing, discouraging them from diving deeper into your website’s content & therefore increasing exit rates.

 We want to avoid users having to close multiple different tabs, trays or pop-ups to view their page content – showcasing too many interruptive pieces of content (that a user has to intake content from & then understand what action to take to get to their desired content) on page-load can cause cognitive overload.